It sounds weird to admit this but I built my credit when I was in college thanks to credit cards that offered free stuff for signing up.

 - Self provides a path for consumers to open a small loan with one of their banking partners.
 The funds from the loan are placed in an FDIC insured CD in your name.

 - Each month, you make a payment towards your loan.
 Once the loan period is completed, the funds placed in the CD become available.

-- Monthly payments are reported to the credit bureaus by Self Lender’s banking partners.
-Responsible monthly payments help you build credit history, which impacts your credit score.
+- Monthly payments are reported to the credit bureaus by Self’s banking partners.
+Responsible monthly payments help you build credit history, which can impact your credit score.

-Self Lender is a reputable credit-building company that helps you improve your score by providing a way for you to establish positive payment history.
+Self is a fintech company that helps you work on your score by providing a way for you to establish positive payment history.

 You use it to funnel money into a CD each month.

 You’re essentially being forced to make payments each month into a savings plan, and at the end of your term, you receive the money in a lump sum to support credit score to boot.

 The idea behind Self is awesome because is a credit builder that allows one to build credit and build savings.